-The Camp in Formation (CIF) Program is a resource offered by the Electoral College in support of individual Initiates who are working toward applying for a Chartered Camp of Ordo Templi Orientis.
-Please view the Camp in Formation Organizer Guidelines for more information on the CIF Program.
+The Local Organizer (LO) program is a resource offered by the Electoral College in support of individual initiates who are working toward applying for a chartered camp of Ordo Templi Orientis.
+Please view the Local Organizer Guidelines for more information on the LO Program.
 While participation in this program is not mandatory, it is strongly encouraged.
 Participation in the program also makes resources available to aspiring Camp Masters, such as access to a Mentor and to the LB-Leadership-USGL email list.

 Requirements for Starting a New Camp